tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the identies in the client's list.
 {: br}

-If no suitable identity is provided, the server MUST NOT negotiate a PSK cipher suite and MAY respond with an "unknown_psk_identity" alert message.
-Sending this alert is OPTIONAL; servers MAY instead choose to send a "decrypt_error" alert to merely indicate an invalid PSK identity or instead negotiate use of a non-PSK cipher suite, if available.
+Each PSK offered by the client also indicates the authentication and key exchange modes with which the server can use it, with each list being in the order of the client's preference, with most preferred first.
+PskKeyExchangeModes have the following meanings:

+psk_ke
+: PSK-only key establishment.
+In this mode, the server MUST not supply a "key_share" value.

+psk_dhe_ke
+: PSK key establishment with (EC)DHE key establishment.
+In this mode, the client and servers MUST supply "key_share" values as described in {{key-share}}.
+{:br}

+PskAuthenticationModes have the following meanings:

+psk_auth
+: PSK-only authentication.
+In this mode, the server MUST NOT supply either a Certificate or CertificateVerify message.

+psk_sign_auth
+: PSK authentication plus a digital signature from the server.
+In this mode, the server MUST send Certificate ({{certificate}}) and CertificateVerify ({{certificate-verify}}) messages.
+{:br}

-If the server selects a PSK cipher suite, it MUST send a "pre_shared_key" extension with the identity that it selected.
+In order to accept PSK key establishment, the server sends a "pre_shared_key" extension with the identity and the PSK authentication and key exchange modes that it has selected.
-The client MUST verify that the server's selected_identity is within the range supplied by the client.
+Clients MUST verify that the server's selected_identity is within the range supplied by the client and that the modes are modes it offered.
+If any of these values does not match, the client MUST generate a fatal "illegal_parameter" alert and close the connection.

 If the server supplies an "early_data" extension, the client MUST verify that the server selected the first offered identity.
 If any other value is returned, the client MUST generate a fatal "unknown_psk_identity" alert and close the connection.

 Note that although 0-RTT data is encrypted with the first PSK identity, the server MAY fall back to 1-RTT and select a different PSK identity if multiple identities are offered.

 ### Early Data Indication